7–THE FOOL AND THE POLARITIES

 ADVANCED LENS: THE FOOL AS COSMIC FOOLISHNESS

 One hint sits in plain sight in many depictions of the card, especially the Rider-Waite-Smith version: the radiant sun overhead.
-Under this lens, that light can be read as the Source—pure plenitude—out of which the journey emerges.
+Under this metaphysical lens, that light can be read as the Source—pure plenitude—out of which the journey emerges.

 The Fool is the soul’s first Yes.

-What makes this Yes foolish is what it requires.
+What makes this Yes “foolish” is what it requires.
 For the One to become Many, it must relinquish conscious unity.
 As Kabir suggests, the divine is “the breath inside the breath”—present everywhere, yet hidden from itself.
 Without this forgetting, there could be no individual self to step forward, no distinct voice to say Yes.

 This establishes a fundamental spiritual condition, often compared to a game of hide-and-seek: the One hides in every self.
 The self may feel lost in the cosmos, yet it has always already been found.